stcan/meanwell-can-control/README.md

 # example_charge_control.py
 Example code to control battery charging and discharging depending on the electricity meter.
 Do not use without adaptation to local conditions and only under supervision!

+# All script comes along with no warranty at all.